 If you have any skills which you feel could be beneficial to us we would love to hear from you.
 When contacting us please describe the work you are interested in doing and we will send you a booklet with further information.

 You will be fully immersed in a traditional Kenyan lifestyle.
 Volunteers share a guest house within the same compound as the main house.
 A private room may be requested depending on the number of volunteers expected.
 The kitchen and sitting room are shared with the host family.
 We provide three home cooked authentic Kenyan meals a day which are eaten together with the family.
 Please inform us whether you have any special dietary requirements.

-We provide blankets, bed sheets, mosquitoes nets, clean water (we drink treated rain water and previous volunteers have experienced no issues with this, but bottled water is available to purchase in shops nearby if you would prefer) and solar electricity for lighting.
-Please bring personal power banks which can be charged here or personal solar power packs to charge personal devices.
+We provide blankets, bed sheets, mosquitoes nets, clean water (we drink treated rain water and previous volunteers have experienced no issues with this, but bottled water is available to purchase in shops nearby ( around 20 minutes walking ) if you would prefer) and solar electricity for lighting.
+Please bring personal power banks, I highly recommend to get a solar power bank as our home is not connected to electricity .
 Smoking is also not allowed inside any of the houses but volunteers are allowed to smoke outside if they wish.